Kellojo/pihole-lists-sync-action/README.md

 Error: Authentication failed with status: 401 - Unauthorized
 ```

-- Verify the Pi-hole admin password is correct
+- Verify the Pi-hole app password is correct
-- Ensure the Pi-hole URL includes the correct API endpoint
+- Ensure the Pi-hole URL is correct
-- Check that the Pi-hole API is enabled
+- Check that the Pi-hole API is enabled and destructive operations are allowed

 **SSL Certificate Error**